aplaceof/FlowScope/README.md

 ​    Have you ever thought about it, money laundering is the last step of illicit property activity, legalizing illegal funds.
 Why there is no one care about it while these illicit activity is going on and making dirty money?
 Don’t tell me,           it’s because no one is aware of that.
 The scale of money laundering is usually hundreds of millions，and there is no one aware of such a large economic activity, are you kidding me?
 But why these people, include the government, don’t care about these illicit activity (not ignore totally, some illicit activities, such as something about the national security, are under strict supervising, the key is that they do not value anti-money laundering )?
 They ignore all these things, just wait for the last stage when the criminals doing money laundering, and let you find all these criminals and save the world?

-### business analysis of the fucking anti-money laundering
+### business analysis about anti-money laundering

   Anti-money laundering is a not good choice, at least in China, see the analysis of anti-money laundering below.

-#### business analysis of anti-money laundering in Europe and North America
+#### business analysis about anti-money laundering in Europe and North America

   you can search the annual report of RELX, one of the biggest company that have anti-money laundering business, and their mainly business operators in Europe and North America, where the financial system is quite mature, and the governments pay more attentions to the anti-money laundering problem.
 In other words, RELX earns the most of profit and represents the ceiling that one anti-money laundering company can reach.